Marshall Islands: Shipping

 The Marshall Islands plays a vital role in the international shipping industry as a flag of convenience for commercial vessels.
 The Marshallese registry began operations in 1990, and is managed through a joint venture with International Registries, Inc., a US-based corporation that has offices in major shipping centers worldwide.
 As of 2017, the Marshallese ship registry was the second largest in the world, after that of Panama.

 Unlike some flag countries, there is no requirement that a Marshallese flag vessel be owned by a Marshallese individual or corporation.
 Following the 2015 seizure of the MV Maersk Tigris, the United States announced that its treaty obligation to defend the Marshall Islands did not extend to foreign-owned Marshallese flag vessels at sea.

 As a result of ship-to-ship transfers by Marshallese flag tanker vessels, the Marshall Islands have statistically been one of the largest importers of crude oil from the United States, despite the fact that the islands have no oil refining capacity.

-Labour
+Labor

 In 2007, the Marshall Islands joined the International Labour Organization, which means its labor laws will comply with international benchmarks.
 This may affect business conditions in the islands.